Tianscar/notcute/README.md

 Notcute is not a framework built from scratch, just an indirection layer over existing frameworks.

 ## Compatibility
-- Java SE: Java 11 or above
+- Java SE: Java 8 or later
-- Android: SDK 16 (version 4.1) or above
+- Android: SDK 16 (version 4.1) or later
-- All source are Java 8 compatible (the project is non-modular) grammatically, but the Java SE backend using some Java 11 features
 - If you want to share code between platforms, you should use [a subset of Java 8](https://developer.android.com/studio/write/java8-support-table)

 ## Design